petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings.md

 ### Content Security Policy

 The Content Security Policy (CSP) prevents web browsers from loading malicious resources.
-Configure the `Content-Security-Policy` header for security compliance in your Nginx configuration file.
+Configure the `Content-Security-Policy` header for security compliance in your nginx configuration file.

 ### URL Redirects

 Ensure that HTTP-to-HTTPS redirects first direct to a secure version of the same original site, to prevent man-in-the-middle redirects to malicious sites.
 Ensure that redirects never point to HTTP addresses.

-Configure URL redirects via your environment's Nginx configuration file.
+Configure URL redirects via your environment's nginx configuration file.

 ### HSTS

 The HTTP Strict Transport Security (HSTS) header ensures that users are immediately connected to the HTTPS website after the initial visit.
-Configure the `Strict-Transport-Policy` header for security compliance via your environment's Nginx configuration file.
+Configure the `Strict-Transport-Policy` header for security compliance via your environment's nginx configuration file.

 ### Web Browsers

-Configure Nginx to verify the user agent header and block access to the site from outdated web browsers.
+Configure nginx to verify the user agent header and block access to the site from outdated web browsers.

 ## Secrets